 Important: In such cases the application must clearly state that the vehicle is a Reproduction.
 Moreover, although certification by the Committee means that the vehicle has obtained vintage status, this does not mean that, a vehicle is a genuine factory-produced model.
-The Committee cannot be held responsible if a vehicle certified to be, for example, a special (such as a Mini Cooper S) turns out to be a reproduction from a common or standard model.
+The Committee cannot be held responsible if a vehicle certified to be, for example a Mini Cooper S, turns our to be a reproduction from a common or standard model.